 Blogs

-Last updated on April 9, 2024
+Last updated on March 26, 2025

 If you’re wondering why your LED lights are flickering, this article has got you covered.
 We’ll explore the common causes of LED flicker and provide tips on how to fix the issue.
-Don’t let flickering LED lights ruin your ambiance, read on to find out more.
+Don’t let flickering LED lights ruin your ambience; read on to find out more.

-We’ve all been there.
-You walk into a room, flip on the light switch, and are assaulted with an unholy flicker.
 Why does this happen, and is there anything we can do about it?
 Join me as we explore the causes of LED light flickering and some potential solutions.

-This article highlights 10 of the most common issues that lead to flickering LED lights and proposes potential solutions to the problem.
+This article highlights 11 of the most common issues that lead to flickering LED lights and proposes potential solutions to the problem.

 1. Faulty Drivers

-An LED driver not only manages electrical current but also acts as a protective cushion.
-LEDs are supplied typically with one of two types of drivers: either constant voltage or constant current.
-The constant voltage LED driver is specifically designed to maintain the efficiency of lights that require consistent DC voltage to function correctly.
+LEDs are typically supplied with one of two types of drivers: either constant voltage or constant current.
+The constant voltage LED driver is specifically designed to maintain the efficiency of lights that require a consistent DC voltage to function correctly.

-The constant current LED driver is responsible for ensuring everything functions well in the p-n junction.
 If the drivers are faulty, they will more likely deteriorate from the heat over time, causing the LED lights they supply to flicker.

 2. Loose connections of the bulb or the circuit

 If you are suffering from LED light flickers, a common cause is the circuit connections.
-If the circuit wires were fixed loosely to the bulb, the current flowing through the loose points will cause the light to flicker.
+If the circuit wires were fixed loosely to the bulb, the current flowing through the loose points would cause the light to flicker.

 3. Poor Electrical Wiring

 Another cause of flickering related to wiring is poor electrical circuiting work, which might occur at different points in the house, in junction boxes, at the breaker in the panel, or at different endpoints.
-These loose wires can lead to flickering bulbs and retightening the connections can often solve this problem.

 4. Using Incompatible Dimmer Switches with the LED lights

 Dimmer incompatibility is another common cause of light flickering.
-Sometimes when using old dimmers installed with halogen fixtures on replacement LED lights, the dimmers could cause the LED lights to flicker.
-Always make sure that the dimmers used are compatible with your LED lights.
+Sometimes, when using old dimmers installed with halogen fixtures on replaced LED lights, the dimmers could cause the LED lights to flicker.

 5. Dirty Sockets